Repair Program

 Our Repair Program seeks to help low-income homeowners (no age restrictions) in Harford and Cecil counties with critical repairs or accessibility modifications so that they can continue to live in a safe and decent home.
 Partnering is a hand up, not a handout with a goal of increasing the quality of life for eligible homeowners.

-For more info on the program, including the Area Median Income limits for Harford and Cecil county homeowners and Veterans, read: Repair Brochure & Repair Brochure Page 2.
+For more info on the program, including the Area Median Income limits for Harford and Cecil County homeowners and Veterans, read: REPAIR PROGRAM BROCHURE (2 pages).
 Please note that the brochure is updated at the start of each new fiscal year (July 1) so the income limits will be different every year.

 For questions, or to apply to the Repair Program: call or email our Repair Program Manager, Lydia Jordan, at 410-980-7390 or ljordan@habitatsusq.org.